 State Policies in Alabama

-Alabama state policy specifically permits acceleration.
+Alabama has a state Acceleration Policy.
 See Alabama Code for more information.

 Grade-based Acceleration